Fact-Augmented Lookahead Planning for LLM Agents: EXPERIMENTS

 \textbf{Evaluation:} We run each LLM Agent method for 300 environment steps unless otherwise noted, tracking episode return and the number of steps taken for each episode.
-Specifically after 300 steps, we compute the cumulative return/total reward (sum of returns up to 300 steps)---and repeat this for three random seed runs for each result with their 95\% confidence intervals throughout.
-Moreover, we normalize the cumulative return following the standard RL normalization \citep{yu2020mopo}---normalized to be between 0 and 100, where a score 0 is given by the random policy and a score of 100 by an expert, which is the highest benchmark method here, being LWM-Planner.
-Moreover, we provide further experimental setup and evaluation details in \Cref{sec:EvaluationDetails}.
+After 300 steps, we compute the cumulative return/total reward (sum of returns up to 300 steps) and report the mean $\pm$ 95\% confidence interval over three random seeds.
+We report mean$\pm$95\% CI over three seeds due to inference-time cost.
+To enable replication we provide detailed implementation and evaluation details in the appendix.
+Further experimental setup and evaluation details, including the precise success criteria and discussion of the 300-step interaction budget, are given in Appendix~\ref{sec:EvaluationDetails}.
+A quantitative analysis of computational cost is provided in Appendix~\ref{app:cost_analysis}.
+Additional robustness results, including generalization to a smaller backbone, a compute-performance Pareto analysis, and an adversarial filter audit, are reported in Appendix~\ref{app:small_backbone}, Appendix~\ref{app:pareto_front}, and Appendix~\ref{app:adversarial_filter_audit}.